Table of Contents

 Co-Occurring Disorders

-In addition, people suffering from conditions like schizophrenia are naturally more likely to be dually diagnosed with other conditions such as addiction.
+The use of psychoactive and hallucinogenic drugs (LSD, for example) may raise the risk level a person has for developing schizophrenia in the future.
+In addition, people suffering from conditions like schizophrenia are naturally more likely to receive a dual diagnosis with other conditions, such as addiction.
 This can cause the underlying issue to be more severe and harder to treat successfully.

 More Questions about Treatment?